rweigel/stats/index.md

 # Evaluation

+Students registered in 590 will be required to solve extra homework, quiz, and midterm problems; the scope of their final project will be larger.

-* **Homework**: 20% - Approximately one per week; extra problems will be assigned for students registered in 590.
+* **Homework**: 20% - Approximately one per week.
 Most homework assignments will include at least one problem that requires the use of real data.
 Assignments are due before class starts.
 * **Quizzes**: 20% - Approximately one per week.
 Closed book and computer.
+You will be told the topic covered on the quiz a week before it is given.
-* **Midterm**: 30%
+* **Midterm**: 30% - In-class; closed book, computer, and notes.
 * **Final project**: 30%
-* **Final course**: Grades for undergraduates are determined from numerical course grades using 90%–100% A, 80%–90% B, 70%–80% C, 60%–70% D, < 60% F. For graduate students, 70% and lower is an F (the graduate grade scale does not have a D).
+* **Final course**: Grades for undergraduates are determined from numerical course grades using 90%–100% A, 80%–90% B, 70%–80% C, 60%–70% D, < 60% F. For graduate students, the scale is the same except that 70% and lower is an F (the graduate grade scale does not have a D).

 # Topics